fnagel/beautyofcode/Documentation/AdministratorManual/Index.rst

 This is a server side problem within PHP 5 respective in the libxml module (1.6.32 and higher) with an existing work around.

+_Please note: this issue is no longer relevant in version 3.x_

 **Solution:**